open-mmlab/mmaction2/docs/getting_started.md

 Assume that you are located at `$MMACTION2` and have already downloaded the checkpoints to the directory `checkpoints/`

-1. Recognize a video file as input by using a TSN model.
+1. Recognize a video file as input by using a TSN model on cuda by default.

     ```shell
     # The demo.mp4 and label_map.txt are both from Kinetics-400